qyang-nj/llios/macho_parser/README.md

 ./parser /path/to/a/macho
 ```

-This directory also has a sample that you can change the code and observe how the macho is changed.
+This directory also includes a sample that demonstrates how source code settings end up in the Mach-O file.
+For example, symbols with `__attribute__((used))` will be marked as `N_NO_DEAD_STRIP` in the symbol table.
+You can verify this by the following commands.
 ```
-cd sample && ./build.sh && cd ..
+./build_sample.sh
-./parser sample/sample
+./parser sample.out
 ```

 ## LC_SEGMENT_64